-4.4.1 About combining units and options
+4.5.1 About combining units and options

-To be sure your system setup (outdoor unit+indoor unit(s)) will work, you have to consult the latest technical engineering data for the VRV heat pump.
+To be sure your system setup (outdoor unit+indoor unit(s)) will work, you have to consult the latest technical engineering data for VRV IV-S heat pump.

 The VRV IV-S heat pump system can be combined with several types of indoor units and is intended for R410A use only.